Arivas00/README_Generator/README.md

 ## Contributing

-Need to know how to use Git and Github.
+Need to know how to use Git and GitHub.

 ## Tests